I've spent over 10,000 hours testing the best mattresses for side sleepers – these 3 are the winners

 A great all-rounder at a reasonable price point, this medium-firm hybrid mattress features mini spring support and a memory foam top layer that I found cushioned my hips and shoulders nicely when I slept on my side.
 Not too soft and not too firm, it's a crowd pleaser that will suit a lot of people.
 A 200-night sleep trial also allows you to test out if it's right for you before you commit.

-Best mattress for heavier side sleepers
+Best memory foam mattress for side sleepers

 Best mattress for hot side sleepers

 A memory foam sleep surface is often recommended for side sleepers as it cushions the hip and shoulder so well.
 But if you're a hot sleeper, you may find memory foam's tendency to trap heat problematic.
-Plus, it's not an environmentally friendly option.
+Plus, it's not a very environmentally friendly option.
 In contrast, this pocket-sprung pillowtop mattress is filled with natural, biodegradable, and breathable materials that cushion whilst delivering a far cooler sleep.

 Best mattress for side sleepers overall